Work on a Work Order

 Downtime/Production Stop Registration

-Select Downtime activities/Production stops to see the downtime activity registrations on the job/line.
+Select Downtime activities/Production stops to see the downtime activity/production stop registrations on a job/line.
 You can also create a downtime activity/production stop.

-1. On the Downtime activities/Production stops screen, select the Closed button to show both open and closed registrations.
+1. On the Downtime activities/Production stops screen, you can see all registrations.

 2. Open registrations don't have an end date.
 Closed registrations have a start date and an end date.

-2. If a downtime activity/production stop registration exists, you can select it and edit Type, Start, and End as you require.
+2. If a downtime activity/production stop registration exists, you can select it and edit Reason code, Start, and End as you require.

-3. Select the 'Add' button if you want to add a new registration.
+1. Select the + button to add a new registration.

-4. On the Create downtime activity/production stops screen, select a downtime activity/production stop type in the Type field.
+2. On the Create downtime activity/production stops screen, select a downtime activity/production stop reason code in the Reason code field.
+This field is optional to fill out and can be added after the registration.

-5. Select Start and select start date and time.
+3. Select Start and select start date and time.
+This field is mandatory to fill out.

-6. If you know how long the downtime activity/production stop lasted, select End and select end date and time.
-If required, you can add this later.
+4. If you know how long the downtime activity/production stop lasted, select End and select end date and time.
+This field is optional to fill out and can be added after the registration.

 Purchase Requisitions